 1:1 Sessions with Sylvie Minot are available for those interested in exploring in-depth movement individually.
 Sylvie tracks the body and follow its lead.
 While the body holds onto stories that may no longer serve us, it also holds resources.
 In these sessions you can bring awareness to patterns that manifest themselves in the body and show up in various aspects of everyday life.
 Move with and through the places that are stuck.
 Sylvie also helps people move through challenges that stand in the way of their life path.

-Practices that are incorporated in the session:
+Practices that can be incorporated in the session, depending on the individual:

 Cost for 90 minute session: $210

 Small Group Sessions (2 – 4 people) involve work similar to 1:1 sessions.
 Each individual experiences their unique process while also receiving the support of others and dealing with whatever social interactions bring up.
 Length of sessions depends on how many are in the group.

 Cost for group sessions varies based on size and length of session